 - Loosen the soil and remove any weeds, competing roots, and stones from the area you plan to plant.

-- Plant the bulbs in groups of ten or more, and be sure to set the bulbs twice as deep as they’re tall, at least a couple of inches apart.
+- Plant the bulbs in groups of ten or more, and be sure to set the bulbs twice as deep as they’re tall, and at least a couple of inches apart.

 Leaves will show up quickly.
 Just ignore them.
 Grape hyacinths send their leaves up out of the ground in the fall.
 This is strange because it’s just before winter comes and you would think they would not survive.
 Amazingly, they are very reliable every fall after the first year they grow.

-If you are wondering “do I prune grape hyacinths?” the answer is that you don’t have to.
+If you are wondering, “Do I prune grape hyacinths?” the answer is that you don’t have to.
 The plant will be fine if you do not.
-But if you want to neaten them up a little, that will not hurt the plant either.
+But if you want to neaten them up a little, a trim will not hurt the plant either.

 The grape hyacinth flower spikes don’t come until mid-spring.
 There may be some variation in color, depending on which ones you plant, but smoky blue is the most common color.